wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 	return uintptr(fds[0]), nil
 }
 ```

+Under the hood, this is calling the `I_SENDFD` [ioctl](https://linux.die.net/man/3/ioctl)
+on one of the Unix socket connections the parent process stood up earlier.
+Because file descriptors are scoped to a process, the receiving process must read a structure
+out of the connection to determine the integer values of the file descriptors it has been passed.
+It is highly likely that the integer values being passed in will not be the same as the values in
+the child process.

 The file descriptor passed to the child process corresponds to a
 `PipeReader` returned from [io.Pipe()](https://pkg.go.dev/io#Pipe).